 Last month NESTA published a paper called Digital Democracy: The tools for transforming political engagement.
-It’s a comprehensive and well written piece of work and we are glad we contributed our experience, knowledge and stories to help create it.
+It’s a comprehensive and well written piece of work and we are glad we had the opportunity to contribute to it.
 Members of our team in Scotland have been delivering support, guidance and learning about digital engagement to governments for many years and we are glad issues from our front line experiences are highlighted in NESTA’s paper.

 When engagement isn’t engaging

 The first theme, ‘Don’t engage for engagement’s sake’ is a piece of advice that is important to us and it’s at the core of our first steps in planning digital engagement with organisations.
 It’s easy to spot engagement or consultation that hasn’t been planned well and if this takes place online, that lack of planning is amplified.
 Superficial engagement is a reputational risk and a great way to further distance people who have feel largely ignored or who have never engaged with you before.
 By reaching out to people online, you are creating a pathway to more people and new people.
 If their first experience with you isn’t great, well, you might lose them forever.

 Give people a stake: There needs to be some kind of value exchange, that people will really only be motivated to spend time engaging with an organisation online if they are being given something of value and they are being valued themselves.
 What happens when you hand citizens low stake online ‘engagement’ or ‘consultation’?
 Boaty McBoatface happens.

 Our case study: We work directly with councils and community groups all over Scotland to help them bring digital practice into their engagement and communication work.
 A key part of these conversations is establishing early and articulating well what people are being asked to have a say in or interact about.
 All of our digital work to date has included a deep dive into purpose, intention and audience identification before jumping online.
 Our role as an outside, objective and nonpartisan voice has been a really great benefit to the organisations we work with.